 We hope this section will address many of the questions you may have about September.
 If we have not answered something, please email the main school address for parents (firstname.lastname@example.org) or if your child is starting Grenoside Early Years Foundation Stage (email@example.com) and we will do our best to help.

 Please note: as we have found throughout this pandemic, the advice from both Government and PHE (Public Health England) is subject to frequent change.
 This means the guidance will be continually reviewed and measures will need to be changed/adapted to reflect the ever changing situation.
 We will do our best to keep families fully informed as we continue to move through this difficult time.

-What will the start of the day look like?
+What does the start of the day look like?

 We will not be operating under a staggered start.
 We believe we have enough outdoor space and entry points to allow children and adults to spread out.
 This will allow working families and those with siblings to start the day promptly.

 We are asking for one adult to accompany a child to come on to school site if needed.